antopalla02/SE4A_LucaOlmo_AntonioPalladino_FrancescaPensotti/RASD/RASD.md

 - *Empty result set.* The system returns the empty list with an explicit indication; no error.
 - *Filter values inconsistent with the catalogue* (e.g. budget range that no project satisfies).
 Same handling as empty result set.

+---

+#### S7 — Editing a project's title or description

+**Primary actor.** The `Client` owner of the project.

+**Preconditions.** The project exists, its `status = open`, and the actor is the `Client` who published it.

+**Main flow.**
+1. The client opens one of their published, still-`open` projects and edits the title and/or the description *(WP9)*.
+2. The system checks that the actor is the owner of the project (R42) and that the project is still `open`.
+3. The system updates the title and/or the description of the `Project`, leaving every other field — including `status`, required skills, budget, deadline and any received proposals — unchanged.
+4. The system persists the change and returns the resulting state of the `Project` (R41).

+**Postconditions.** The `Project`'s title and/or description reflect the edit; nothing else about the project is affected.
+No notification is generated: unlike publication or acceptance, this edit does not concern any other actor while the project is still open and unassigned.

+**Alternatives and exceptions.**
+- *Project no longer open.* If the project has transitioned to `inProgress` or `completed`, the edit is rejected: once a freelancer's proposal is accepted, the terms it was accepted under must remain stable.
+- *Actor is not the owner.* The system rejects the request (R42).
+- *Neither field supplied.* The system accepts the request as a no-op and returns the project unchanged.

+---

 The flows above span every shared phenomenon listed in Sec.
-1.2.2 at least once: WP1, WP3 in S1; WP2 in S2; WP4 in S3 (and reused in S6 as the entry point); WP5 in S4; WP6, WP7 in S5; WP8 in S6; MP1 and MP3 are exercised in multiple scenarios (S2, S3, S4, S5); MP2 in S2; MP4 is implicitly exercised whenever any scenario produces a state change; MP5 in S5.
+1.2.2 at least once: WP1, WP3 in S1; WP2 in S2; WP4 in S3 (and reused in S6 as the entry point); WP5 in S4; WP6, WP7 in S5; WP8 in S6; WP9 in S7; MP1 and MP3 are exercised in multiple scenarios (S2, S3, S4, S5); MP2 in S2; MP4 is implicitly exercised whenever any scenario produces a state change; MP5 in S5.

 ### 2.2 Domain model